HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: username
    - Type: String
-   - Description: Stored as varchar(80) in the database
+   - Description: Login name that uniquely identifies the user you are about to add.
+Stored as varchar(80) in the database

 - Parameter: uid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: The user’s internal ID.
+Stored as int(10) in the database

 - Parameter: courseid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Course ID.
+Stored as int(10) in the database

 - Parameter: coursevers
    - Type: String
-   - Description: Stored as varchar(8) in the database
+   - Description: Specific course version.
+Stored as varchar(8) in the database

 ## Calling Methods
 - POST

 ## Output Data and Format
-- Output: user
+– Output: user
-   - Type: JSON-array
+   – Type: JSON-array
-   - Description:
+   – Description: One-element list containing the looked-up user record

 - Output: success/error
    - Type: String
-   - Description: Describe the output.
-Stored as *varchar(30)* in the database
+   - Description: Success means the lookup is completed, error is returned with an explanatory message field if something failed

 - Output: courses/groups/teachers/classes/submissions
    - Type: JSON-object
-   - Description: Describe the output.
-Stored as *varchar(30)* in the database
+   - Description: A bundle of fresh lists so the page can redraw

 ## Examples of Use
 ```